smapiot/piral/src/packages/piral-tracking/README.md

 This is a plugin that only has a peer dependency to `piral-core`.
 What `piral-tracking` brings to the table is a set of Pilet API extensions that can be used with `piral` or `piral-core`.

+The set includes the `track...` APIs to be used in pilets for using a set of analytics, telemetry, and tracking tools from your Piral instance.

 By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.
-The set includes the `track...` APIs to be used in pilets for using a set of analytics, telemetry, and tracking tools from your Piral instance.

 ## Documentation

 The following functions are brought to the Pilet API.

-(tbd)
+### `trackEvent()`

+Tracks a custom event incl. properties and other standard metrics.

+### `trackError()`

+Tracks an error or exceptional behavior incl. properties.

+### `trackFrame()`

+Starts a tracking frame.
+The frame can be ended via the returned callback.

 ## Setup and Bootstrapping